madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ### Dependency graphs

 We evaluate all rules in one pot but that is also very inefficient.
-We can partition the program by determening dependencies between predicates.
+We can partition the program by determining dependencies between predicates.
 This allows us to treat evaluated dependencies as static knowledge, so we have to deal with a smaller collection of changing facts at any one time.